yi-guo/query-modification/README.md

 A well-written make file and shell script for automated compilation and execution are attached.
 To run, please follow the below steps.

-    1) Put all the above files under a directory
+    1) Move all the above files under the same directory
-    2) Navigate to the directory
+    2) Navigate to the directory and issue the command
-    3) Issue the command

         $ sh run.sh <Bing account key> <precision> <query>